VITObelgium/We-Are-Demo-Front-End/README.md

 - reading data from the user's pod
 - initiating an access request to the data created in the user's pod by calling the We Are Access request endpoint.

-## Running the application
+## Setup

 Run `npm install` to install all dependencies for the project.

+Provide an environment using DotEnv, an example can be found in the `.env.example` file.
+To use the defaults simply copy the `.env.example` file to a new file `.env`.
+The environment determines how to reach your We Are Demo Back-End application instance.

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Authentication